mpaperno/qgroundcontrol_aq/README.md

 #### Install QT
 - - -
-1. Download and install Qt 5 (including QtCreator) for your OS from: <http://www.qt.io/download-open-source/>
+1. Download and install Qt 5 (including QtCreator) for your OS from: <http://www.qt.io/download-open-source/> (if the site doesn't detect your Linux operating system correctly, find the "manual download" option and choose the right one yourself)
 2. Choose the Qt flavor which matches your development environment, see OS-specific notes below.
 3. Install Qt as per their instructions.

 #### Open and configure the project
 1. Open the qgroundcontrol_aq.pro file (at the root of this project) in QtCreator.
-2. In the project Build Settings, expand the "Make" step and in the "Make arguments" field enter: `release install` (or `debug install` for debug type build).
+2. This step will ensure all necessary supporting files are copied to the right folder after a successful build: In the project Build Settings, expand the "Make" step and in the "Make arguments" field enter: `release install` (or `debug install` for debug type build).
+You may need to add a "Make" step if there isn't one listed already under the "qmake" step.
 3. Assuming all the requirements below are met, you should be able to initiate a build (big green button on lower left of QtCreator).
 Make sure you first select the proper build type (Release or Debug) using the menu just above the green arrow button.

 ### Build on Linux